QuestPDF/QuestPDF-Documentation/patterns-and-practices.md

 Additional symbols are used to help you find the problem cause:
 - 🌟 - represents special elements, e.g. page header/content/footer or the debug pointer element,
-- 🔥 - represents an element that causes the layouting exception.
+- 🔥 - represents an element that causes the layout exception.
 Follow the symbol deeper to find the root cause.

 ```
 🔥 Page content 🌟